sirivennela02/sirivennela02/README.md

 # 🖥️ Sirivennela Nimmakuri
 ---

-I'm a **Software Engineer Trainee** with a growing passion for **Full Stack Development**.
+I'm a **Software Engineer Trainee**.
 I'm currently focused on building a solid foundation in both front-end and back-end technologies.
 I enjoy collaborating with others and learning new tools that improve productivity and performance.

 ---

 ## 👋 About Me

 - 🌍  Hi, I'm **Sirivennela Nimmakuri**
-- 🖥️  I'm intrested in **Full Stack Development**
 - ✉️  Contact me at: **sirivennelanimmakuri@gmail.com**
 - 🧠  I'm currently learning **Python**
-- 🤝  **Pronouns:** she/her
+- 🤝  **Pronouns** she/her
 - 🏐  I'm also a **Kabaddi player**

 ---